skaman82/HW3_tracker/README.md

 • UI: All corner icons in the stock watchface are not updating/working.
 Both on top don't open anything.
 The top right one could be battery level.<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10041/1.jpg" width="300px"/>

-• CRITICAL Function issue: Watch doesn't stop vibrating when I take the call on my Phone<br>
+• CRITICAL Function issue: Watch doesn't stop vibrating when I take the call on my phone<br>

 • CRITICAL Function issue: Volume control is not linked to phones volume (even if there is the setting "Media tone control").
-When volume on the phone is turned down, increasing the volume on the watch has not much effect<br>
+When volume on the phone is turned down, increasing the volume on the watch has no effect<br>

 • UI: In the main menu the rainbow icon opens "sport stats" instead of "step summary".
 This is not logical as the icon represents the rainbow circle of the "steps stats screen".<br>